Instructions for installation and configuration

 Some Internet providers use the NAT technology which allows all users to share the same IP address.
 But, this technology hampers or disables the work of many additional services, such as SafeDNS.
 To overcome this problem you can install SafeDNS Agent on your computer.

 We are working towards overcoming other limitations of the DNS technology and expect SafeDNS to perform its functions in any environment.
-At present, we recommend to contact our technical support whenever you face a problem with incorrect work of our service.
+At present, we recommend contacting our technical support whenever you face a problem with incorrect work of our service.